Three Card Monte by Dai Vernon, Michael Skinner, Harry Anderson, Wolfgang Moser, Peter Nardi, Daniel Madison, Terry Chou, and Jeki Yoo

 BestMagic says...

+The trick relies on misdirection and basic sleight-of-hand principles, making it ideal for those new to card magic.
 The creator loves this trick for its versatility—it works in casual settings and can be expanded with more advanced moves later.
-For magicians looking to practice audience interaction without complex techniques, this is a solid starting point.

 BigBlindMedia says...